Package Leaflet: Information for the User

 Adults and adolescents (over 12 years)

-Due to the amount of ibuprofen contained in this medication, it is recommended to use other presentations more suitable for the treatment of these patients.
+Due to the amount of ibuprofen contained in this medication, the use of other more suitable presentations for the treatment of these patients is recommended.

-If you have a kidney and/or liver disease, you should reduce the dose and consult your doctor.
+If you have kidney and/or liver disease, you should reduce the dose and consult your doctor.

-If you are over 65 years old, the amount to be taken should be established by your doctor, as there may be a possibility of needing a reduction in the usual dose.
+If you are over 65 years old, the amount to be taken should be established by your doctor, as it may be necessary to reduce the usual dose.

-Older adults are more prone to its effects, so sometimes you may need to reduce the dose.
+Elderly people are often more prone to its effects, so sometimes the dose needs to be reduced.
 Consult your doctor.

 Consult your doctor if during the treatment period the symptoms persist or worsen.

-Children from 3 to 5 months, you should consult a doctor if symptoms worsen or if after 24 hours they persist.
+Children from 3 to 5 months, consult a doctor if symptoms worsen or if after 24 hours they persist.

-Children over 6 months of age and adolescents up to 18 years should consult a doctor if it is necessary to administer the medication for more than 3 days or if symptoms worsen.
+In children from 6 months of age and adolescents up to 18 years, consult a doctor if it is necessary to administer the medication for more than 3 days or if symptoms worsen.

-Consult a doctor if symptoms worsen, if fever persists for more than 3 days or pain for more than 5 days in adults.
+If symptoms worsen, if fever persists for more than 3 days or pain for more than 5 days in adults, consult a doctor.

 For oral administration.

-In patients withstomach discomfortit is recommended to administer the medication during meals.
+In patients with stomach upset, it is recommended to administer the medication during meals.

-If you take or accidentally administer a dose of ibuprofen greater than the recommended dose, consult your doctor or pharmacist immediately or call the toxicology information service, phone 91 562 04 20 indicating the medication and the amount used.
-It is recommended to bring the packaging and the leaflet of the medication to the healthcare professional.
+If you accidentally take or administer a dose of ibuprofen higher than recommended, consult your doctor or pharmacist immediately or call the toxicology information service, phone 91 562 04 20, indicating the medication and the amount used.
+It is recommended to take the package and the prospectus of the medication to the healthcare professional.

-The symptoms of overdose include nausea, vomiting, abdominal pain (which may contain blood),headache, ringing in the ears, confusion, and involuntary movement of the eyes or less frequently diarrhea.
-At high doses, vertigo, blurred vision, low blood pressure, excitement, disorientation, coma, hyperkalemia (elevated sodium levels in the blood), increased prothrombin time / INR, acute renal failure, liver damage, respiratory depression, cyanosis, and exacerbation of asthma in asthmatics, symptoms of drowsiness, chest pain, palpitations, loss of consciousness, seizures (mainly in children), weakness, and dizziness, blood in the urine, low potassium levels in the blood, chills, and breathing problems.
+Symptoms of overdose include nausea, vomiting, abdominal pain, (which can contain bloody stools), headache, ringing in the ears, confusion, and involuntary eye movement or, more rarely, diarrhea.
+At high doses, dizziness, blurred vision, low blood pressure, excitement, disorientation, coma, hyperkalemia (elevated sodium levels in the blood), increased prothrombin time/INR, acute kidney failure, liver damage, respiratory depression, cyanosis, and exacerbation of asthma in asthmatics, symptoms of drowsiness, chest pain, palpitations, loss of consciousness, convulsions (mainly in children), weakness, and dizziness, blood in the urine, low potassium levels in the blood, chills, and breathing difficulties.

-Do not take or administer a double dose to compensate for the missed doses.
-If you forget to take or administer a dose, take it as soon as you remember and then take the next dose according to the previous administration interval.
+Do not take or administer a double dose to make up for forgotten doses.
+If you forget to take or administer a dose, do so as soon as you remember and then take the next dose according to the previously indicated administration interval.

 If you have any other doubts about the use of this medication, ask your doctor or pharmacist.

-Uncommon side effects(may affect up to 1in 100 patients)
+Uncommon Adverse Effects(may affect up to 1 in 100 patients)

 No special storage conditions are required.

-Once the container is opened, store below 30°C for a maximum of 6 months.
+Once the package is opened, store below 30°C for a maximum of 6 months.

-Do not use this medication after the expiration date that appears on the container after “CAD”.
+Do not use this medication after the expiration date that appears on the package after "CAD".
 The expiration date is the last day of the month indicated.

-Medications should not be disposed of through drains or in the trash.
-Dispose of containers and medications you no longer need at the SIGRE collection point at the pharmacy.
-Ask your pharmacist how to dispose of containers and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be thrown away through the sewers or in the trash.
+Deposit the packages and medications you no longer need in the SIGRE Point of the pharmacy.
+Ask your pharmacist how to dispose of the packages and medications you no longer need.
+This way, you will help protect the environment.

-Geloprofen pediatric is an oral, viscous suspension, white or almost white in color, and with a strawberry odor.
-It is presented in PET topaz-colored containers of 150 ml, equipped with a child-resistant closure.
+Pediatric Geloprofen is a viscous oral suspension, white or almost white in color, and with a strawberry flavor.
+It is presented in 150 ml PET containers, with a child safety cap.

 It contains a 5 ml graduated syringe.